 - 16.6.13 Flight dispatchers should be aware of the North Atlantic FLAS.
 This is subject to change and the current FLAS is published in the UK and Canadian AIPs and shown in Attachment 5. - 16.6.14 Chapter 2 and Chapter 4 contain details on RVSM flight level guidance.
-Since all airspace adjoining the NAT HLA is now RVSM, transition problems are no longer a major issue for ATC or dispatchers.
-Nevertheless dispatchers should be aware that some "opposite direction" levels, which may be flight planned for the NAT segment of a flight, may not be similarly allowed in adjacent domestic areas.
+Dispatchers should be aware that some "opposite direction" levels, which may be flight planned for the NAT segment of a flight, may not be similarly allowed in adjacent domestic areas.
 Guidance for RVSM flight procedures in the NAT HLA can be found in Chapter 9.

-RVSM allows more flight levels for planning and therefore provides better opportunity to fly closer to an optimum route/profile.
+16.6.15 RVSM allows more flight levels for planning and therefore provides better opportunity to fly closer to an optimum route/profile.
 It is acceptable to plan and/or request climbs within the OTS but because of traffic volumes and the difference in aircraft performance it is wise to plan conservatively.
 Climbs on random routes that are totally north or south of the track system are more readily approved.
 Flight crews should be encouraged to request a climb as aircraft decreasing weight permits.